 Officially I call myself a Storyteller Musician – music being where my career began, forty-eight years ago, as a founder of The Bushwackers Band, playing the humble tea-chest bass (you will often notice today there’s a tea-chest with me lurking somewhere on the stage).

 After a decade with the ‘Wackers I took off to travel, write one man story shows, get together the occasional band, produce radio features, write books and audio tours and produce CDs and events – all the way walking the tightrope of earning a living from what you love.
 And I’m still here at 67, and dare I say, performing better than ever.
 Maturity trumping youth, perhaps.

-The instruments I accompany my songs and stories with are old style 5-string banjo, harmonica, bodhran, spoons, rhythm bones and a bit of ukelele (doesn’t everyone these days?).
+The instruments I play are old style 5-string banjo (not bluegrass), harmonica, bodhran, spoons, rhythm bones and a bit of ukelele (doesn’t everyone these days?).

-My home is Castlemaine, the most diverse mono-cultural town in Victoria, 120 ks from Melbourne.
-It’s traditional Dja Dja Wurrung country, gold rush country, an arts town, an engineering town, with a mix of old country folk and latte swilling blow-ins.
+My home is Castlemaine – the most diverse mono-cultural town in Victoria – 120kms from Melbourne.
+It’s traditional Dja Dja Wurrung country, gold rush country, an arts town, an engineering town, with a mix of old country folk and ‘latte swilling blow-ins’.